woossi0/suite/docs/usermanual/source/cartography/ysld/reference/symbolizers/text.rst

      - Default value
    * - ``label``
      - Yes
-     - The text to display.
-Often taken from an attribute (``[attribute]``) but any valid expression that constructs a string will do.
+     - Text to display.
+Often taken from an attribute but any valid expression that constructs a string will do.
      - N/A
    * - ``font-family``
      - No
-     - The type of font to be used for the label.
+     - Type of font to be used for the label.
 Options are system dependent; the full list of fonts available can be found via the GeoServer Server Status page.
      - ``serif``
    * - ``font-size``
      - No
-     - The size of the font.
+     - Size of the font.
      - ``10``
    * - ``font-style``
      - No
-     - The style of the font.
+     - Style of the font.
 Options are ``normal``, ``italic``, and ``oblique``.
      - ``normal``
    * - ``font-weight``
      - No
-     - The weight of the font.
+     - Weight of the font.
 Options are ``normal`` and ``bold``.
      - ``normal``
    * - ``placement``
      - No
-     - The family of options that determine where the label is to be drawn relative to its feature
+     - Family of options that determine where the label is to be drawn relative to its feature
      - N/A
    * - ``type``
      - No